lmgyuan/spatial_turnabout/data/README.md

+# The Turnabout LLM Dataset

+## Coverage

+The **Turnabout LLM** dataset contains 9 installations of classic detective visual novels:
+- (AA1) Phoenix Wright: Ace Attorney
+- (AA2) Phoenix Wright: Ace Attorney – Justice for All
+- (AA3) Phoenix Wright: Ace Attorney – Trials and Tribulations
+- (AA4) Apollo Justice: Ace Attorney
+- (AA5) Phoenix Wright: Ace Attorney – Dual Destinies
+- (AA6) Phoenix Wright: Ace Attorney – Spirit of Justice
+- (GAA1) The Great Ace Attorney: Adventures
+- (GAA2) The Great Ace Attorney 2: Resolve
+- (DGRP1) Danganronpa: Trigger Happy Havoc
+> Note: Danganronpa 2: Goodbye Despair and Danganronpa V3: Killing Harmony were not included due to the lack of a well-structured transcript.
+Let us know if you know those that exist!

+The dataset comes in a collection of JSON files.
+The ready-to-use datasets are found at [[Ace Attorney dataset]](aceattorney_data/final/) and [[Danganronpa dataset]](danganronpa_data/final/).

+## Organization

+An episode (e.g., 1-2: Turnabout Sisters in AA1) is typically split into multiple chapters (e.g., 1-2-2: the second day, or the court day, of 1-2).
+Each chapter is represented with a JSON file (e.g., [1-2-2.json](aceattorney_data/final/1-2-2_Turnabout_Sisters.json)).
+Each chapter JSON file has the following schema:
+- `previousContext`: The story that has happened until the start of this chapter.
+The story is expressed as a long string containing all transcripts, flattened.
+- `characters`: Information about all involved characters in the episode
+    - `currentChapter`, `name`, `age`, `gender`
+    - `description1`, `description2`, ...: episode-specific descriptions extracted from the wiki source.
+Multiple descriptions happen when the character description is updated through the progression of the game.
+For simplicity, we concatenate all descriptions in an episode and use that throughout the evaluation.
+- `evidences`: Information about all involved evidences in the episode
+    - `currentChapter`, `name`, `type`, `obtained`
+    - `description1`, `description2`, ...: same as above; episode-specific descriptions extracted from the wiki source.
+Multiple descriptions happen when the evidence description is updated through the progression of the game.
+For simplicity, we concatenate all descriptions in an episode and use that throughout the evaluation.
+- `turns`: The cross-examination (AA) and class trial (DGRP) portions of the games.

 ## Annotations

 In each episode (e.g., 2-1-1), a "turn" is a turn of cross-examination which a series of testimonies.
 A "present" event happens in a testimony, where one or more evidence can be presented.